lordmuffin/aws-cfn-plex/README.md

 I will try and keep a running list of goals here for everyone's reference.
 - Keep all keys secure and as unobtainable by AWS as possible.
+  - Use AWS KMS probably - Seems secure enough based on their Policies?
+  - Allow adding public key to CFM for auto-injection into SSH?
+- Pre-Package AMI with Packer - Include things like:
+  - Plex
+  - ENCFS - Self Encrypt with autogeneration on startup???
+  - ACD_CLI - Service to mount drive after ENCFS Encrypts
+  -

 ## Installation